Morten Harket: Early life

-Music career
+Career

 A-ha

 The trio, comprising lead vocalist Harket, guitarist Paul Waaktaar-Savoy (Pål Waaktaar until his marriage in 1994), and keyboardist Magne Furuholmen, formed on 14 September 1982, and left Norway for London to make a career in the music business.
 They chose the studio of musician, producer, and soon-to-be-manager John Ratcliff, because it had a Space Invaders machine.
-Ratcliff introduced the band to his manager, Terry Slater, and, after a few meetings, a-ha had two managers.
+Ratcliff introduced the band to his manager, Terry Slater, and, after a few meetings, A-ha had two managers.
 Slater and Ratcliff together formed T.J.
 Management.
 Ratcliff dealt with all the technical and musical aspects; Slater was the international business manager and liaison to Warner Brothers' head office.
-The band says the name a-ha comes from a title Paul contemplated giving to a song; he was dithering between the titles "a-ha" and "a-hem".
+The band says the name "A-ha" comes from a title Paul contemplated giving to a song; he was dithering between the titles "A-ha" and "A-hem".
 Morten was looking through Paul's notebook, and came across the name, which he liked, and immediately decided that it was the right name.

 In 1984, A-ha released their first single, "Take On Me", which became a hit only on the third attempt in 1985, after it had been re-recorded and accompanied by a music video directed by Steve Barron.
-The single's international success helped a-ha's debut album Hunting High and Low to sell over 10 million copies worldwide.
+The single's international success helped A-ha's debut album Hunting High and Low to sell over 10 million copies worldwide.
 Their second studio album was Scoundrel Days, followed by Stay on These Roads and East of the Sun, West of the Moon.
 The band then issued the commercially disappointing Memorial Beach, after which the band went on hiatus.
-Harket re-joined his colleagues in a-ha in 1998 to perform at the Nobel Peace Prize concert.
-Since 1998, a-ha has released four studio albums and several compilations.
+Harket re-joined his colleagues in A-ha in 1998 to perform at the Nobel Peace Prize concert.
+Since 1998, A-ha has released four studio albums and several compilations.
 Their eighth studio album Analogue was released in 2005, and became a big hit worldwide, achieving Platinum certification in the UK.
 The band's last studio album before their split, Foot of the Mountain, was released in the spring of 2009.

-Harket held a note for 20.2 seconds in A-ha's 2000 song "Summer Moved On", believed to be the longest note in UK chart history.
-The note held exceeds the chest voice note in Bill Withers' famous song "Lovely Day" by 2.2 seconds.
+Harket held a note for 20.2 seconds in a-ha's 2000 song "Summer Moved On", believed to be the longest note in UK chart history.
+The note held exceeds the chest voice note in Bill Withers' song "Lovely Day" by 2.2 seconds.
 In October 2009, A-ha announced that they would disband after a farewell tour in 2010.
-Tickets for A-ha's final concert at the Oslo Spektrum on 4 December 2010 sold out within 2 hours.
-On 27 September 2015, a-ha reunited for a huge crowd assembled at Rock in Rio 2015 festival in Rio de Janeiro, Brazil, which led to a reunion tour and the Cast in Steel album.
+Tickets for A-ha's final concert at the Oslo Spektrum on 4 December 2010 sold out within two hours.
+On 27 September 2015, A-ha reunited for a huge crowd assembled at Rock in Rio 2015 festival in Rio de Janeiro, Brazil, which led to a reunion tour and the Cast in Steel album.

-In June 2017 the band performed for MTV Unplugged in their homeland.
-The performance was released as a live album that September, and the acoustic version of "Take On Me" was made part of the soundtrack of the Hollywood movie Deadpool 2.
+In June 2017, the band performed for MTV Unplugged in their homeland.
+Subtitled as Summer Solstice, This live album was released that October, and the acoustic version of "Take On Me" was made part of the soundtrack of the Hollywood movie Deadpool 2.